 Tips to help you avoid a home warranty scam

-To prevent being scammed by a home warranty company such as Secure Home Warranty or Endurance Home Warranty, there are a few steps you can take to help protect yourself, your home, and your finances.
+To prevent being scammed by a home warranty company such as Secure Home Warranty or Endurance Home Warranty, look for red flags.
+I recommend you take these steps to protect yourself, your real estate, and your finances.

 • Consider how long the company has been in business.

-• Check with your state’s Department of Insurance or Attorney General’s office to find out if any complaints have been filed with the home warranty company.
+• Check with your state’s Department of Insurance or Attorney General’s office to find out if any homeowner complaints have been filed against the home warranty company.

-• Avoid companies with aggressive or inaccurate sales tactics.
+• Avoid companies with aggressive or inaccurate phone calls and sales tactics.

-• Get a home inspection before signing up for coverage to help you understand the condition of your systems and appliances.
+• Get a home inspection before signing up for home warranty coverage to help you understand the condition of your systems and major appliances.

 • Compare annual costs and service fees to make sure they align with the costs of other home warranty companies.